Shappiro/GEOFRAME/PROJECTS/oms3.proj.gumbel/README.md

 Every `.R` file will be contained in a separate class.

 **NEXT STEPS**
+- [x] Create a JAVA class for precipitation file read
+- Ask *StackExchange* for help with point 2 of the notes
 - [] Create a JAVA class for every `.R` file
 - [] Gain an understanding about how the input/output is managed through Renjin
 - [] Select some JAVA library for plotting, or port the old R code to the